 When you’re a beginner hiker, one of the biggest things you want is advice.
 Am I doing it right?
 What have I forgotten to pack?
 Where should I go hiking?
-Sometimes you’re lucky enough to know people who are full of hiking tips for beginners.
-You can go hiking with them and learn from them like a sponge.
-Well, like a sponge wearing hiking boots and who ideally absorbs knowledge, and not the copious amounts of water which may be falling from the heavens.
+Sometimes you’re lucky enough to know people who are full of hiking tricks and tips.
+You can go hiking with them and learn from them on the job as it were.

-But, not everyone has this luxury (of friends with hiking tips for beginners, not of being a strange version of SpongeBob.
-Though that said, most don’t have that either).
+But, not everyone has this luxury.
 That’s probably why you’re typing your questions into the endless void of the internet, rather than messaging a mate.
 That’s okay: the internet fairies have brought us together for a reason.

 We thought the best way to answer your questions about hiking tips for beginners was to find some hiking experts.
 We’d have a chat with them on your behalf, ask them what they wish they’d known when they started out.
 Or see what they’d tell someone new to hiking.
 It’s time to meet your four experts…